felixs8696/blog/_posts/2018-12-26-policy-gradients.md

 * TOC
 {:toc}

-### Description
+### Motivation for Policy Gradients

-Policy gradients perform direct gradient updates on the policy while Q-learning methods such as DQN attempt to find an approximation of the optimal policy using Q-values to represent how good each state action pair is.
+Policy gradients perform direct gradient updates on the policy which allows for continuous or high dimensional state and action spaces.
+Other methods such as Q-learning methods like DQN attempt to find an approximation of the optimal policy using Q-values to represent how good each state action pair is.
+This means they can only handle discrete and low-dimensional action spaces.
+Thus policy gradient have value in end to end control tasks such as robotics.

 ### Outlining the Policy Gradient Exploration Environment